ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 ## Creating Resources

 ### Creating the `Post` Resource

-We only have one thing left to create, the resource.

 A resource is a central concept in Ash.
 In short, a resource is a domain model object in your system.
 A resource defines the data it holds and defines the actions that can operate on that data.